 University of Findlay Counseling Services, in collaboration with Hancock County Community Partnership, will host a free public suicide prevention session on Wednesday, March 20 in the Winebrenner Building’s TLB Auditorium at 4 p.m.
 No registration is required.

-The training is referred to as “QPR” (question, persuade, refer).
+The suicide prevention training is referred to as “QPR” (question, persuade, refer).
 Just as those schooled in CPR and the Heimlich maneuver help save thousands of lives each year, people trained in QPR save lives by learning how to recognize the warning signs of a suicide crisis.

 QPR training is build into many toolkits available through Substance Abuse and Mental Health Services Administration’s (SAMHSA) Evidence-Based Practice Resource Center.